 Though they constrict their prey, you’ve no danger of a rat snake trying to squeeze you to death.
 Most species of rat snake stay relatively small, reaching around 5 feet at their maximum.
 For this reason, a rat snake would never see you as a potential meal – you’re too big!

 The only danger that rat snakes pose to humans is salmonella.
-This is a type of bacteria which can cause illness in humans.
+This is a type of bacteria that can cause illness in humans.
 It’s commonly known for being present in raw chicken and eggs, but it’s also present on the bodies of most snakes.
 This is why it’s essential to wash and disinfect your hands before and after touching any snake.

 Are Rat Snakes Good Pets?